THE SECOND ANNUAL BACH LECTURES

 THE BACH LECTURES

-The Bach Lectures will coincide with the 2019 Jubilate Deo Summer Music Camp.
-Attendees will be able to hear the final camp concert Saturday morning after the conclusion of the last lecture.
+The Bach Lectures coincide with the Jubilate Deo Summer Music Camp each year.
 Find out more about Jubilate Deo Summer Music Camp.